-How to Find the Right Lens Tint for You?
+How to Find the Right Lens Tint for Light Sensitivity Glasses?

 Light sensitivity is no joke.
 Apart from causing severe discomfort, it can come at a time where it may prove fatal.

-Consider wearing lens tints for your glasses to battle light sensitivity.
+Consider wearing lens tints for your light sensitivity glasses.
 The best thing you can do is head to a doctor and discuss with them the various color options you have.

-Find the right lens tint that will work for you, and never again cower from life’s bright lights.
+Find the right lens tint that will work for you, and never again cower from life’s bright fluorescent light.